 - Cause of Death: RHDV causes necrotizing hepatitis, and may cause necrosis of the spleen.
 There may be internal or externally visible bleeding.
 Death occurs from liver failure or hemorrhage due to an impairment in the blood’s ability to clot.

-- Survives 105 days at 68F on fabric – it remains stable for 3.5 months at room temperature
+- Survives 105 days at 68F on fabric – meaning it remains stable for 3.5 months at room temperature

 - Survives 225 days at 39F (just above freezing temperatures)